The Physical Limit of Neural Hypoxia Detection in the Black Sea from Satellite Observations: Conflict of Interest declaration

-\acknowledgments We thank all members of MAST and SAIL for their helpful discussions and support.
-We benefited from the computational resources provided by the Consortium des Équipements de Calcul Intensif en Fédération Wallonie Bruxelles (CECI), funded by the Fonds de la Recherche Scientifique (F.R.S.-FNRS) under convention 2.5020.11.
-All co-authors acknowledge the support from the ESA project MITHO (MESA – MultIple THreats on Ocean health – MiTHo Project, Contract No. 4000142100/23/I-DT), the Horizon Europe BioGeoSea project (under grant agreement no. 101216427), and the Copernicus Marine Service CMEMS (BS-MFC).
-We acknowledge the use of Anthropic Claude Sonnet 4.5 to improve the manuscript draft's clarity.
+\acknowledgments M.~Grégoire and G.~Louppe co-supervised this work and contributed equally.
+We thank all members of MAST and SAIL for their helpful discussions and support.
+We benefited from the computational resources provided by the Consortium des Équipements de Calcul Intensif en Fédération Wallonie-Bruxelles (CECI), funded by the Fonds de la Recherche Scientifique (F.R.S.-FNRS) under grant 2.5020.11.
+All co-authors acknowledge support from the ESA project MITHO (MESA -- MultIple THreats on Ocean health -- MiTHo Project, contract no.\ 4000142100/23/I-DT), the Horizon Europe BioGeoSea project (under grant agreement no.\ 101216427), and the Copernicus Marine Service (CMEMS, BS-MFC).
+We acknowledge the use of Claude Sonnet 4.6 (Anthropic) to improve the manuscript's clarity.